napari/docs/docs/developers/architecture/magicgui_type_reg.md

 ## Registration details

 `napari` types are either registered via the {func}`@register_type <magicgui.type_map.register_type>` decorator when they are defined or in [`napari/types.py`](https://github.com/napari/napari/blob/main/napari/types.py).
 For the full list of types registered, see [](magicgui-parameter-annotations).

-All 'layer' types provide a `choices` callable when registering.
+All 'layer' types provide a `choices` callable when they are registered with `magicgui`.
+This means that annotating with these types creates an {class}`~magicgui.widgets.bases.CategoricalWidget`, which will have a dropdown selection will get updated via the
-This means that annotating with these types creates an {class}`~magicgui.widgets.bases.CategoricalWidget`, which will get updated via the `choices` callable.
+`choices` callable.
 This callable is either `get_layers_data` or `get_layers`.
 These functions retrieve the closest parent `Viewer` of the native {class}`~magicgui.widgets.bases.CategoricalWidget` widget and returns a list of